Virtana/robot_camera_calibration/real_preprocessing/README.md

 The package requires calibration of the camera for an initial guess of the camera intrinsics, to be used for OpenCV's SolvePNP function.
 This was done using [camera\_calibration](http://wiki.ros.org/camera_calibration).
 The calibration package generates a "camera.yaml" file which is used in **camera\_pose.cpp**.

 ### Image publishing
-**corner\_detection.cpp** simulates image capture with user input.
+**corner\_detections.cpp** simulates image capture with user input.
 By default, `""` /`ENTER` is the assigned trigger for image processing and YAML dumping.
 The YAML file for each frame detection is dumped at the working directory.
 To view the video stream detection, [image\_view](http://wiki.ros.org/image_view) was the library included.
 Rviz can be used alternatively with some configuration.

 ### Steps:
 	1.  $ roscore